It’s been a few years since I moved back to Delhi after living and working in rural parts of Uttar Pradesh for two years — so this is a long due post.

 The most important lesson I learned though, was the idea of unconditional love and service.
 In Nelson Henderson’s words, “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”
 Living and working (just like loving) unconditionally tends to bring far more joy than any transactional relationship could!

 I started this blog two years back to capture some of my experiences and learnings.
-I’m not entirely certain where this blog is headed now, but I do miss writing and sharing my thoughts with you, so here I am, back to blogging, and excited to hear your thoughts on the reflections I share 🙂
+I’m not sure where this blog is headed now, but I miss writing, so here I am, back to blogging, and excited to hear your thoughts on my reflections 🙂